Martial law in Wellington

-Under the leadership of Te Mamaku, Whanganui Māori gathered upriver, and on 19 May 1847 several hundred warriors attacked Whanganui town, looting and destroying property and raiding outlying farms.
+Under the leadership of Te Mamaku, Whanganui Māori gathered upriver, and on 19 May 1847 several hundred fighters attacked Whanganui town, looting and destroying property and raiding outlying farms.
 A British gunboat entered the fray from the river but had negligible impact.
 British troops and Whanganui settlers took refuge within the Rutland stockade and withstood the attacks, which came to within 300 metres of the fortification.

 On 20 July 1847 the British moved out of the stockade to engage Te Mamaku at St John’s Wood.
 The inconclusive battle left Māori with few options but to withdraw.
-Governor Grey immediately pressed for peace and on 21 February 1848 announced that he had reached agreement with Te Mamaku, bringing peace to Whanganui.
+Governor Grey pressed for peace and on 21 February 1848 announced that he had reached agreement with Te Mamaku, bringing peace to Whanganui.